16th International Conference on Interactive Theorem Proving

 - Dominik Kirst, Inria

-- Angeliki Koutsoukou-Argyraki, University of Cambridge
+- Angeliki Koutsoukou-Argyraki, Royal Holloway, University of London and University of Cambridge

 - Vincent Laporte, Inria Nancy